Rugby league: Sam Burgess, team face probe over allegations - WHIZ News

 One of the allegations in The Australian said Burgess had to be injected with liquid tranquilizer after taking drugs, and failed doping tests which were reportedly covered up by the Rabbitohs by using fake identities to hide positive tests for the illegal substances.

 The report also claims Burgess assaulted his pregnant wife Phoebe Burgess in November 2018 in front of her father Mitch Hooke.
-The couple divorced in April this year.
+The couple divorced in April.

 Burgess’ lawyer Mark O’Brien has strongly denied the claims.